 - Donate things you don’t need.
 For clothes, shoes, books, and other belongings that you don’t need, either (a) sell them on eBay (b) give them to someone you know who will have a use for them, or (c) donate them to the Salvation Army, orphanages or old folks’ home.
 Don’t throw them away or leave them lying around unused.
 You may not recognize this, but there are plenty of people out there who can benefit from them.

-Change starts from you.
+Change starts with you.

-I imagine most, some of you, might have skimmed through this guide, and went “Oh yeah, I do this, this and this – That’s enough.” or “This is boring stuff.
+I imagine most, some of you might have skimmed through this guide, and went “Oh yeah, I do this, this and this – That’s enough.” or “This is boring stuff.
 Who cares about environmental conservation?
-Let others do the work.“.
+Let others do the work.”

 But no, this shouldn’t be the way.
 PE is about personal excellence, and personal excellence isn’t just about working on our lives, our careers, our health, and our relationships.
 That’s part of it, but not all of it.
 True personal excellence also includes knowing our place in this world, knowing the impact of our existence on others, and taking action to make the world a better place for all of us.

 Let us all do our part in conserving our world.
 You will be amazed by how much change one person can effect.
-If each of us follow all the tips outlined in this tutorial, and in turn influence others around us to do the same, the impact would be staggering.
+If each of us follows all the tips outlined in this tutorial, and in turn influence others around us to do the same, the impact would be staggering.

 We only have one world to live in, so let’s not destroy it with our reckless behavior.

-Get the manifesto version of this article: How To Prevent Waste Manifesto
+Get the manifesto version of this article: How to Prevent Waste Manifesto